Kareem Hunt Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 - Hunt did not record a rush attempt in last week's game versus the Steelers.

-- In his last three games, Hunt has taken zero carries for 0 yards (0.0 per game).
+- In his last three games, Hunt has rushed for 0 yards on zero carries (0.0 ypg), with zero touchdowns.

 Hunt's Cleveland Teammates